Fudenberg-Research-Group/fastaFRiP/README.md

 </center>

 ### Create FRiP table
-After you generate bam files and bed files with the above command line, you can specify path to the bed file, input data, and output data in `config/create_frip_table_config` , and use `create_frip_table.py` to calculate FRiP value,
+After you generate bam files and bed files with the above command line, you can specify path to the bed file, input data, and output data in the config file `config/create_frip_table_config.yml` , and use `create_frip_table.py` to calculate FRiP value,
 ```
 python create_frip_table.py
 ```